lachrist/aran/README.md

   Literal objects containing computed keys or accessor properties or non-unique keys will result in an empty object being passed to the `object` trap.
 * `["save", "load"]`:
   These traps are only important for analyses that mirror the cares about the value stack.
-  Some structures require builtin values to be desugarized.
+  Some structures require builtin values to be desugarised.
-  For instance a `for ... in` loop can be desugarized into `for` loops with the help of `Object.getPrototypeOf` and `Object.keys`.
+  For instance a `for ... in` loop can be desugarised into `for` loops with the help of `Object.getPrototypeOf` and `Object.keys`.
   As the target programs can modify the global object, we created a save/load system to make sure we access the correct builtin values.
   Analyses that mirror the value stack should also mirror this mapping as shown below:
   ```js